Wednesday, May 22, 2024

 ‘No way!’ exclaimed Antonio, slipping back into English.
 ‘Que interesante!
 I have…err……mi querido amiga also de Cocachamba!’

 Suddenly the bus ground to a halt.
-There was some motion up the front before the driver informed his passangers there’d be a half-hour wait at customs.
-Apparently some new fitting had to be checked before heading further up the mountains.
+There was some commotion up, the front before the driver informed his pasengers there’d be a half-hour wait at customs.
+Apparently, some new fitting had to be checked before heading further up the mountains.
 Antonio and Carolina looked at each other then shrugged.
-They weren’t going anywhere and their were clearly more annoying travel companions to be stuck with.
+They weren’t going anywhere and there were clearly more annoying travel companions to be stuck with.

 At length Carolina spoke again.

 ‘Si,’ Antonio replied.
-‘Yo vivo en un pueblo llamada Muswellbrook.’
+‘En Newcastle.
+Pero ahora vivo un pueblo llamada Muswellbrook.’

 Carolina practiced a few times trying to say it before laughing.
 ‘Es un gracia nombre!
 Pero trabajas—a que te dedicas? ’